10 Science-Backed Benefits of Drinking Water from a Copper Bottle

 Cognitive decline is a part of aging but it can be managed with proper nutrition.
 Copper supports brain health by producing neurotransmitters, which are chemical messengers that facilitate communication between brain cells.

 Also, research shows that copper has a role in the prevention and management of several neurological disorders, including Alzheimer’s and Parkinson’s disease.
-These conditions are characterized by decline in cognitive function and motor skills.
+These conditions are characterized by a decline in cognitive function and motor skills.

 By having enough copper in your body, you may be able to reduce the risk of developing these disorders or slow down their progression.